luna-hq/luna/README.md

 The `<data>` section is further broken down as follows:

 - First 2 bytes - prefix as command type.
-It can either be `x:` for execute, and `q:` for query statements.
+It can either be `x:` for execute, or `q:` for query statements.
 - Remaining bytes - the actual command, mostly in SQL form.

 For example, to load CSV files from GCS, we will have the following requests: